itheCreator1/KNII_Ticketing/DEPLOYMENT.md

 - [ ] Verified audit logging is working
 - [ ] Reviewed user roles and permissions
 - [ ] Disabled or removed any test/demo user accounts
+- [ ] Verified rate limiting is active on login and ticket submission
+- [ ] Confirmed input length limits are enforced
+- [ ] Tested session invalidation when user is deactivated
+- [ ] Reviewed Winston logs for proper output

 ### 2. Monitoring